 Looking for an intern?
-Have a full time positon you need to fill?
+Have a full time position you need to fill?
 Curious about what LCDI students can offer your organization?

 Below you will find a list of LCDI juniors and seniors who would be a great asset to your team.

-Austin Trauax: Security Operations Center Team Member - Computer and Digital Forensics Major with a Cybersecurity Minor, Specialization in Computer Science
+Austin Truax: Forensic Research Assistant Supervisor - Computer and Digital Forensics Major with a Cybersecurity Minor, Specialization in Computer Science

 With his studies at Champlain College and employment at the LCDI, Austin strives to learn and hone in on a plethora of skill sets.
 With his knowledge, he is able to operate in a Windows, Linux, and OS X environment.
-Throughout Austin's time at the LCDI, he has enhanced his team working skills through his work on various team research projects such as OS X RAM analysis, OS X Forensic Artifacts, and Automating Mac Forensics.
-Currently Austin is part of a new team at the LCDI, working as a member of the Security Operations Center.
+Throughout Austin's time at the LCDI, he has enhanced his team working skills through his work on various team research projects such as OS X RAM analysis, OS X Forensic Artifacts, and Automating Mac Forensics, and Security Operation Center(SOC) Team.
+Currently Austin is the Forensic Research Assistant Supervisor helping oversee team operations in the lab.

 Jake Nicastro: Security Operations Center Team Member - Computer and Digital Forensics Major with a Cybersecurity Minor, Specialization in Computer Science